emiliocs26/TOTEM_GWAS/README.md

 __emma_pvalue_indices.py__ -> creates a csv file that helps to map the scores from classical GWAS to the corresponding SNPs

+__makedirs.py__ -> creates directories the scripts use to save results

 ------------------------------------------------

 The data directory includes phenotype data that is not publicly available (FT for each replicate).

-FIRST: run makedirs.py to creat all directories the scripts need to save their results
+FIRST: run makedirs.py.
+It is necessary for the other scripts to work

 Furthermore:
 To run firstpass_script.py & evaluation_firstpass.py , the following script must be run first: